Dying-and-rising god: Overview

-The methods of death vary, e.g., in the myth of Baldr (whose account was likely first written down in the 12th century), he is inadvertently killed by his blind brother Höðr who is tricked into shooting a mistletoe-tipped arrow at him, and his body is then set aflame on a ship as it sails out to sea.
+The methods of death vary.
+In Germanic mythology, for example, Baldr (whose account was likely first written down in the 12th century), is inadvertently killed by his blind brother Höðr who is tricked into shooting a mistletoe-tipped arrow at him.
+Baldr's body is then set aflame on a ship as it sails out to sea.
 Baldr does not come back to life because not all living creatures shed tears for him, and his death then leads to the "doom of the gods".